-October 18 is the 291st day of the year (292nd in leap years) in the Gregorian calendar, leaving 74 days until the end of the year.
-Falling on a Friday in the 42nd week, this day is packed with 13 national and international celebrations.
-From important health awareness initiatives to quirky, food-based observances, October 18 offers a variety of opportunities to learn, reflect, and celebrate.
+October 18, 2025, is the 291st day of the year (292nd in leap years) in the Gregorian calendar, leaving 74 days until the year’s end.
+Falling on a Saturday in the 42nd week, the date combines meaningful health awareness themes with comforting food and fun lifestyle observances.

-Below is a list of all national days taking place on October 18, each with a brief explanation.
+Below is a list of 18 national and international days taking place on October 18, each with a brief explanation.

 Explore the complete list of 75+ chocolate-related national days.

-National Speak Up for Victims of Sexual Abuse Day: This important day encourages people to stand up and speak out for those affected by sexual abuse.
+National Speak Up for Victims of Sexual Abuse Day encourages people to stand up and speak out for those affected by sexual abuse.
 It promotes education and awareness, while urging communities to support survivors and work toward ending abuse.

 National Days in October